SBA 7(a) vs. 504 Loans: Which One Do You Actually Need?

 The bottom line

-If you're buying a building your business will work out of, and you can handle the longer timeline and more complex process, the 504 will save you serious money over the life of the loan.
+You're buying a building your business will work out of, and you can handle the longer timeline and more complex process.
 The below-market fixed rate on 40% of the project and the 10% down payment are hard to beat.

-If you need flexibility — working capital, business acquisition, or a property you won't fully occupy — the 7(a) is the move.
+You need flexibility — working capital, business acquisition, or a property you won't fully occupy.
 More versatile, faster to close, simpler process.

 Either way, find a lender (or CDC) that does this regularly.
 SBA loans are not the place for your lender to be learning on the job.